-Scenic America is thrilled to announce that President Trump has signed into law the “Reviving America’s Scenic Byways Act of 2019.”
+Scenic America is thrilled to announce that on September 22, 2019, President Trump signed into law the “Reviving America’s Scenic Byways Act of 2019.”

 The new law requires the Secretary of Transportation to start the application process for new byways within 90 days and to designate a round of new National Scenic Byways within one year.
 The Federal Highway Administration is tasked with developing procedures for the nomination process and publishing the process on its website within the 90 day window.